Summer School (english version)

 In collaboration with Casa di Cura Villa Margherita in Arcugnano, a leader on Parkinson studies and part of the NYU Fresco Institute for Italy, this course is a whole new opportunity for dance professionals to learn in an artistic and scientific way the Dance Well method, a dance practice for people with Parkinson.

-The Teaching Course Dance Well (17th – 26th August) includes a scientific course, an artistic teaching course, meetings and events, and, from September to November researches and workshops and a specific calendar of activities for each participant.
+The Teaching Course Dance Well (17th – 26th August) includes a scientific course, an artistic teaching course, meetings and events, and, from September to November researches and workshops and a specific calendar of activities for each participant. this year, 2019, it involves also a delegation of artists and curators from Japan, in order to develop new artistic and cultural practices, with the support of the Japan Foundation.

 SIGN UP HERE – DEADLINE: 26TH JULY 2019